-Attach further plans as necessary, with drawings, diagrams, maps, and pictures that will help you carry out your project, and that might be helpful to your workers, your coach, the project beneficiary, and your board of review.
+Attach further plans as necessary, with drawings, diagrams, maps, or pictures that will help you succeed and that might be helpful to your workers, your coach, the project beneficiary, and your board of review.
 Drawings should be to scale.
-If you are planning an event or activity, something like a program outline, or script, would be appropriate.
+If you are planning an event or activity, a program outline or script might be appropriate.